Single Source of Truth

 A single source of truth is the place that every other place trusts.
 When information lives in multiple systems — a wiki, a planning doc, a Slack thread, an engineer's memory — there's no canonical version.
 People answer the same question differently.
 Confidence collapses.
 Decisions get made on stale data.

-For product behaviour specifically, the only place that's always accurate is the code.
+For product behaviour specifically, the one description that cannot diverge from reality is the code.
 Every behaviour the product exhibits is encoded there — happy paths, edge cases, error handling, the lot.
 Wikis, PRDs, and meeting notes describe what someone intended; the code describes what was actually built.
 The two diverge from the moment the feature ships.

 Related terms